 Fast Breast MRI Available to Women with Average Breast Cancer Risk

-Duke Health now offers fast breast MRI, also known as abbreviated screening breast MRI, to detect breast cancer in women considered at average risk.
-The procedure, available at three Duke Health locations, has a higher cancer detection rate than 3D screening mammograms alone.
+Duke Health now offers fast breast MRI -- also known as abbreviated breast MRI -- to detect breast cancer in people assigned female at birth who are at average risk for the disease.
+The procedure, available at several Duke Health locations, has a higher cancer detection rate than 3D screening mammograms alone.
 While not covered by insurance, it can be requested through a physician referral for an out-of-pocket cost of $400.

 What Is Average Breast Cancer Risk?

-The American Cancer Society (ACS) defines women at average risk as having less than a 15% chance of developing breast cancer in their lifetime.
-A woman’s medical, reproductive, and family history are among the factors used to determine risk.
+The American Cancer Society (ACS) defines average risk as having less than a 15% chance of developing breast cancer in one’s lifetime.
+Medical, reproductive, and family history are among the factors used to determine risk.

 Dense Breasts May Benefit Most from Abbreviated Screening Breast MRI

 Breasts are considered “dense” if they have more fibrous or glandular tissue and less fatty tissue.
-While the condition is very common, it can make it harder to pick up small tumors on screening mammograms.
-According to the ACS, breast density can increase a woman’s risk for breast cancer.
+While the condition is normal and very common, it can make it harder to pick up small tumors on screening mammograms.
+According to the ACS, breast density can increase the risk for breast cancer.

-Because of this, an abbreviated screening breast MRI may be considered in addition to a screening mammogram, Langman said.
-It’s important to note that the abbreviated screening breast MRI isn't a replacement for an annual mammogram.
-Slow growing cancers or pre-invasive cancers like those that form in your milk ducts may not easily appear on a fast breast MRI -- they may only be seen on a mammogram.
+Because of this, an abbreviated breast MRI may be considered in addition to a screening mammogram, Dr. Langman explained.
+It’s important to note that the abbreviated breast MRI isn't a replacement for an annual mammogram.
+Slow growing cancers or pre-invasive cancers like those that form in your milk ducts may not easily appear on breast MRI -- they may only be seen on a mammogram.

-Women at Increased Risk Can Also Get a Fast Breast MRI
+Women at Increased Risk Can Also Get an Abbreviated Breast MRI

-There are several benefits of a fast breast MRI.
+There are several benefits of an abbreviated breast MRI.

-- Your first fast breast MRI is 20 to 25 minutes, then subsequent scans are about 10 minutes.
+- Your first abbreviated MRI is 20 to 25 minutes, and subsequent scans are about 10 minutes.
 A traditional MRI can take up to 45 minutes.

 - Some of our MRI scanners are larger in size, allowing for additional comfort for all body types.